-Defining Principles
+Defining PrinciplesResponsible

-Responsible business Taking responsibility to control and minimize safety risks/adverse effects on health and environment caused by substances in products throughout their entire life cycle Transparent communication Sharing safety, health and environmental data through proper supply chain communication Compliance Complying with all applicable and relevant legislations and regulations worldwide that affect products Taking responsibility to control and minimize Innovate safer ingredients safety risks/adverse effects on health and environment caused by substances in products throughout their entire life cycle safer safety risks/adverse effects on health and environment caused by substances in products
+businessTaking responsibility to control and minimize

+safety risks/adverse effects on health and

+environment caused by substances in products

+throughout their entire life cycleTransparent

+communicationSharing safety, health and environmental data

+through proper supply chain communication

+Complying with all applicable and relevant legislations and regulations worldwide that affect products

+Taking responsibility to control and minimize safety risks/adverse effects on health and environment caused by substances in products throughout their entire life cycle

+Engaging with customers, suppliers and other stakeholders to foster new opportunities

+Organization Having Product Stewardship policies in place, integrated with the business

-• Manage and minimize all possible adverse effects of products on people and the environment, across the entire value chain.
+Manage and minimize all possible adverse effects of products on people and the environment, across the entire value chain.
 That means tackling everything from transparency on substances used in products and their safe sourcing; to production, processing and transport to the use, disposal and recycling of products.

-Product stewardship Supplier Code of Conduct IAR - Product Stewardship
+Sources Product stewardship Supplier Code of Conduct IAR - Product Stewardship safer ingredients